Deal Case Highlight Vinci | Diagmax: A Strategic Sale

 In addition, new centers were designed to be wheelchair-accessible, and employees were trained to care for children with Autism Spectrum Disorder.
 The company also took advantage of excess capacity to perform 6,170 exams for lower income clients affiliated with the public system.
 In addition, Diagmax expanded its permanent workforce by 12.8% and increased the number of employees affiliated with the company’s healthcare plan by 7.7%.

 A year and a half after Vinci’s investment in Diagmax, Brazilian listed medical diagnostics group Fleury approached the company regarding a possible acquisition to expand their operations in the Northeast.
-In September 2019, Fleury paid BRL80.4m.
+In September 2019, Fleury signed a binding agreement totaling BRL80.4m.
 (USD19.4m) for the acquisition of 100% of shares in Diagmax, agreeing to pay an additional earn-out of up to BRL31.6m (USD7.6m) if specified milestones were achieved.
-The acquisition was completed in January 2020 after receiving approval by Brazil’s antitrust authority.
+The transaction closed in January 2020 after receiving approval by Brazil’s antitrust authority.
 After accounting for the additional earn-out, NE III saw a 45% IRR in BRL for the equity portion and a 20% IRR in BRL for the debt portion... download the full case study to read more.